-To mark National Autism Awareness Month, Rochdale Exchange Shopping Centre has launched a ‘quiet morning’ initiative in support of shoppers who are affected by autism and other sensory impairments.
+To mark National Autism Awareness Month, Rochdale Exchange Shopping Centre has launched a ‘quiet hour’ initiative in support of shoppers who are affected by autism and other sensory impairments.

-Running every Saturday morning, Rochdale Exchange Shopping Centre’s ‘quiet morning’ campaign will be taking place from 8am until midday.
+Running every Sunday afternoon, Rochdale Exchange Shopping Centre’s ‘quiet hour’ campaign will be taking place from 1pm to 2pm.
 By turning off the centre music, a more calming and relaxing environment will be created for customers who require a less stressful setting to make their visit a more enjoyable experience.

 Lorenzo O’Reilly, Rochdale Exchange Shopping Centre manager, said he is really pleased that the centre is able to show its ongoing support to all members of the Rochdale community, so that the centre is an inclusive shopping destination for all.